STACK Documentation

 [[facts:hyp_inverse_functions]]

-\[\cosh^{-1}(x)=\ln\left(x+\sqrt{x^2-1}\right) \quad \mbox{ for } x\geq 1\] \[\sinh^{-1}(x)=\ln\left(x+\sqrt{x^2+1}\right)\] \[\tanh^{-1}(x) = \frac{1}{2}\ln\left({1+x\over 1-x}\right) \quad \mbox{ for } -1< x < 1\]
+\[\cosh^{-1}(x)=\ln\left(x+\sqrt{x^2-1}\right) \quad \text{ for } x\geq 1\] \[\sinh^{-1}(x)=\ln\left(x+\sqrt{x^2+1}\right)\] \[\tanh^{-1}(x) = \frac{1}{2}\ln\left({1+x\over 1-x}\right) \quad \text{ for } -1< x < 1\]

 Standard Derivatives